 We have partnered with Degreed.com to create training tools designed for veterans and their spouses as they plan for and look to make the transition into civilian life.

 At Bank of America, we honor and respect where you’ve been, and want to help you get to where you want to go.
 We’re proud to offer tools and resources to assist you with a successful transition to civilian life.
 Are you interested in securing a civilian or government job, starting your own business or going back to school?
 Our Military Transition Action timeline puts in one place many of the criticial items to consider, starting 18 months prior to your transition.

 For nearly 100 years, Bank of America has served the military community.
-With roughly 1.5 million service members expected to transition out of the military over the next three to five years, we have committed to doing even more to help make that transition successful.
+With roughly 1 million service members expected to transition out of the military over the next five years, we have committed to doing even more to help make that transition successful.

 We’re proud to partner with national and local military and veteran support organizations across the country to help ensure our veterans and their families have the support they need to thrive.
 We do this through financial support, and through our employee volunteers, who contributed more than 50,000 volunteer hours at military events last year.